usccolumbia/matglobalmapping/README.md

 ```
 3. Install `pytorch` from [pytorch website](https://pytorch.org/get-started/previous-versions/) given your python & cuda version
 Since we used a pretrained model and only do evaluation, the CPU version of the Pytorch is enough for the job.
-See detail about how to install the [Deeper GATGNN](https://github.com/usccolumbia/deeperGATGNN) environment
+See detail about how to install the [Deeper GATGNN](https://github.com/usccolumbia/deeperGATGNN) environment.

 ### Datasets